-There’s no way to know how many people are heading back to the place they grew up in to celebrate the holiday with their family, but you can be pretty damn sure that many of those who do so will find themselves sitting in their parents’ house on Wednesday looking for a way to get out of conversations concerning the hottest rumors circling the town and containing at least one story that begins with “You won’t believe who called!”
+If you opt to head back to the place where you grew up to celebrate Thanksgiving with your family, there’s a very good chance you’ll find yourself sitting in your parents’ house on Wednesday looking for a way to get out of conversations concerning the hottest rumors circling the town and containing at least one story that begins with “You won’t believe who called!”

 Historically speaking, the best way to escape has been to head to a local watering hole for an evening some people have dubbed “Drinksgiving” or “Blackout Wednesday,” which has traditionally been the busiest night of the years for bars around the United States…and easily the most overrated.

-However, as far as drinkers are concerned, this is a blessing in disguise, because if you’ve willingly and routinely subjected yourself to patronizing one of those establishments on Thanksgiving Eve over the years, you’ve been doing everything wrong.
+If you’ve willingly and routinely subjected yourself to patronizing a drinking establishment on Thanksgiving Eve over the years, you’ve been doing everything wrong.

 I know this because I used to be one of those people.
 It started back in college when I was first faced with the decision to either head to a bar or anxiously wait until my parents announced they were going to bed before breaking out the bottle of whiskey I’d picked up and hidden in the garage so I didn’t have to deal with them silently judging me while I consumed way too much of it in front of them.